 --visualize option, meshalyzer will automatically load a map showing the difference in action potential durations between the two simulations:

 With the default parameters, the program will perform the two simulations as described above.
 When the vm.igb files are visualized, it will be apparent that the depolarisation patterns are approximately the same but the repolarisation sequences are markedly different due to the variable representations of GKr/GKs heterogeneity.
 The side-by-side animation shown here is for the vm sequences produced by the test using the default parameters:

 The program will also produce APD.dat files in the relevant simulation subdirectories, which can also be visualized in meshalyzer to appreciate the exact distributions of APD:

-Notably, although the effect on repolarisation is definitely more pronounced than that on depolarisation, the resulting differences in APD are subtle, as shown by the maps that can be seen using the --visualize function:
+Notably, although the effect on repolarization is definitely more pronounced than that on depolarization, the resulting differences in APD are subtle, as shown by the maps that can be seen using the --visualize function: